 10 Things You Need to Know Before You Get Your Next Piercing

 If you want to avoid infection and have the fiercest piercings, listen up!
 We spoke to legend of the piercing world, the founder and designer of cult piercing parlor, Maria Tash.
-Maria has decorated some of the most famous faces (well, ears) in fashion, from Beyonce, Hailey Bieber and Ashley Graham to Kendall and Kylie Jenner, and Jennifer Lawrence – the list literally doesn’t stop!
+Maria has decorated some of the most famous faces (well, ears) in fashion, from Beyoncé, Hailey Bieber, and Ashley Graham to Zoë Kravitz and Kylie Jenner – the list literally doesn’t stop!
 Here’s everything you need to know, from the piercing queen…

 “It’s very helpful to have an idea of what type of piercing you can see yourself wearing and loving.
 Using social media is a wonderful way to see options.
 Instagram has thousands of inspirational images with interesting placements and jewelry options,” Maria advises.
 So before you schedule an appointment, get an idea of what you’d like, but be prepared to be flexible, as your personal dimensions may not suit your ideal piercing (but we’ll explain more about that later).

 We never realized just how much thought should go into a piercing until we spoke to Maria, who explained her process for the perfect piercing: “It’s really an art to style jewelry to the body.
 Firstly, I consider metal color and choose what’s most flattering to the skin.
-Then I look at the anatomy and see if there are any scars, moles, or non-proportional ear or facial features I want to use jewelry to either directly cover up, or detract from a viewer’s gaze.
-The opposite is true too; if there is a feature to play up, I will use jewelry to draw attention to that feature, for example, eye color.
-You also have to consider previous piercing placements and angles, and select jewelry or pierce to make any old piercing locations, that may not have been optimal, look deliberate.”
+Then I look at the anatomy and see if there are any scars, moles, or non-proportional ear or facial features that I want to use jewelry to either directly cover up or detract from a viewer’s gaze.
+The opposite is true, too; if there is a feature to play up, I will use jewelry to draw attention to that feature, for example, eye color.
+You also have to consider previous piercing placements and angles and select jewelry or pierce to make any old piercing locations that may not have been optimal, look deliberate.”

 “For studs, many locations on the ear and body require a slightly longer post [the part that sits in the hole] for healing, and it is our policy to offer a free shorter (or longer) post to guarantee the jewelry will sit flush and become a kind of second skin.”
 Because a fresh piercing will often swell, if the post is too short, it will put pressure on the area, and it’s more likely to become infected.
-This means a longer post is preferable for piercing to give the piercing room to swell, but after around eight weeks, when the swelling has completely gone, a shorter post will sit more comfortably, so that it doesn’t dig in.
+This means a longer post is preferable for piercing to give the piercing room to swell, but after around eight weeks (or longer for a cartilage piercing), when the swelling has completely gone, a shorter post will sit more comfortably and won’t dig in.